-Dr. Catherine McNamara is Head of School (Art, Design and Performance) within the Faculty of Creative and Cultural Industries.
-An academic from a professional background in Applied Theatre and Drama Education, her scholarly work has included practical research into the benefits of voice workshops for transgender communities, a collaborative play-writing project run in conjunction with Fringe Benefits Theatre Company (Los Angeles, US), which led to a performance and workshop being delivered nationally (2008-2011), INTERarts, an intergenerational arts project with Lesbian, Gay, Bisexual, Trans and Queer identified people and more recently the TransActing project, a collaboration between Central, My Genderation and Gendered Intelligence.
+Dr. Catherine McNamara is Head of GSA.
+An academic from a professional background in Applied Theatre and Drama Education, her scholarly work has included practical research into the benefits of voice workshops for transgender communities, a collaborative play-writing project run in conjunction with Fringe Benefits Theatre Company (Los Angeles, US), which led to a performance and workshop being delivered nationally (2008-2011), INTERarts, an intergenerational arts project with Lesbian, Gay, Bisexual, Trans and Queer identified people and more recently the TransActing project, a collaboration between Central School of Speech & Drama, My Genderation and Gendered Intelligence.

-Catherine is one of the co-founders and Directors of the organisation Gendered Intelligence, an organisation engaged in gender diversity, trans and non-binary identities.
-Pronouns: she/ her.
+Catherine is one of the co-founders of the organisation Gendered Intelligence, an organisation engaged in gender diversity, trans and non-binary identities.
+Pronouns: she/ her/ they.